axeluhl/sailing-analytics/wiki/amazon-ec2.md

 Create a new Analytics instance as described in detail here [[wiki/amazon-ec2-create-new-app-instance]].
 You should use a configuration like the following.
 If you want to bring the code to a defined level then make sure to specify the BUILD_FROM and BUILD_COMPLETE_NOTIFY variables.
 If you leave them empty the instance will start using a very old build.

+Attention: You can not start the building process on t1.micro instances having less than 1.5 GB of RAM!

 <pre>
 BUILD_BEFORE_START=True
 BUILD_FROM=master